pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 <img src="/logos/tech/dotnet.png" align="right" width="150" style="padding:8px; margin-top: -64px">

-Pulumi supports infrastructure as code using any .NET Core language.
+Pulumi supports infrastructure as code using any .NET language.
 You can use your favorite .NET tools &mdash; such as editors, package managers, build systems, and test frameworks &mdash; to create, deploy, and manage infrastructure on any cloud, including Azure, AWS, and Google Cloud.

-<a class="btn" href="https://dotnet.microsoft.com/download" target="_blank" title="Install .NET Core">Install .NET Core</a>
+<a class="btn" href="https://dotnet.microsoft.com/download" target="_blank" title="Install .NET">Install .NET</a>

 ## Getting Started